cit-upenn/594-s16-project-awesomecrawler/ReadMe.txt

 ReadMe

-We designed and developed a REST API from scratch to crawl data from Ecommerce websites like Amazon and Ebay.
+We designed and developed a REST API from scratch that allow users to access our eCommerce sales database from Amazon and Ebay.
+Our API is hosted on Amazon EC2.

 Input: A user-supplied config file that specifies
 	1) seed url